microsoft/vscode-vsce/docs/publishers.md

 `vsce` can only publish extensions using
 [Personal Access Tokens](https://www.visualstudio.com/en-us/news/2015-jul-7-vso.aspx).
-You need to create at least one, in order to publish an extension.
+You need to create at least one in order to publish an extension.

 ### Get a Personal Access Token